suttonbradley/configs/nvim/cheatsheet.md

   - Flags:
     - `g`: replace all occurrances on each line (default is first occurrance)
     - `c`: confirm before changing
+- Toggle relative/abs line numbers: `:set rnu!`
+- By default, config will show abs for current line, relative for rest
 ### Plugin Commands
 - `:Mason`: open mason for LSPs
 - `:LspInfo`: get diagnostics on LSPs